 \begin{itemize}

 \item Transition Phase

-In Theta (4-8Hz), Alpha (8-12Hz), Beta (13-30Hz) and Gamma (25-100Hz) frequency bands the Wilcoxon test confirmed that functional connectivity increased on all brain lobes analyzed (frontal, parietal, temporal, and occipital).
-In Delta (0-4Hz), the Wilcoxon test confirmed an increase in frontal, temporal, and occipital lobes, while at the parietal lobe the test was inconclusive.
-These results reveal that during the transition phase all brain lobes presented an increase in functional connectivity, there was not any specific brain lobe in which functional connectivity decreased.
+In the Theta (4-8Hz), Alpha (8-12Hz), Beta (13-30Hz), and Gamma (25-100Hz) frequency bands, the Wilcoxon test confirmed that functional connectivity increased in all brain lobes analyzed (frontal, parietal, temporal, and occipital).
+In Delta (0-4Hz), the Wilcoxon test confirmed an increase in the frontal, temporal, and occipital lobes, while at the parietal lobe, the test was inconclusive.
+These results reveal that during the transition phase, all brain lobes presented an increase in functional connectivity; there was no specific brain lobe in which functional connectivity decreased.

-The transition phase was essentially characterized by an increase in functional connectivity at the brain lobes level.
+The transition phase was essentially characterized by increased functional connectivity at the brain lobe's level.

 \item General Anesthesia Phase